massalabs/massa-sc-toolkit/packages/massa-proto-cli/README.md

 ```

 ### Setup
-Firstly, create a .env file in your node project with the following variables:
+After installation, create a .env file in your node project with the following variable:

 ```toml
 JSON_RPC_URL_PUBLIC=your_node_url
 ```

-You can use either of the following:
+You can use one of the following URLs:

 - Buildnet: `https://buildnet.massa.net/api/v2:33035`
 - Testnet: `https://testnet.massa.net/api/v2:33035`
-- Your own node
+- Your own custom node URL

 ### Running the CLI
-To see the list of available commands, use:
+To view the list of available commands, use the following command:

 ```bash
 npx massa-proto --help
 ```

-To generate callers, use:
+To generate callers, use the following command:

 ```bash
 npx massa-proto --addr=the_contract_address --gen=mode --out=outputDirectory
 ```

-- `--addr` should be followed by the contract address you wish to generate your callers for.
+- `--addr` should be followed by the contract address for which you want to generate callers.
-- `--gen` should be followed by the generation mode: `sc` for contract-to-contract callers and `web3` for TypeScript to contract generation.
+- `--gen` should be followed by the generation mode: sc for contract-to-contract callers and web3 for TypeScript to contract generation.
-- `--out` should be followed by the path to the directory in which the callers will be generated.
+- `--out` should be followed by the path to the directory where the callers will be generated.

 ### Utilizing Generated Callers
-The generated callers for TypeScript and AssemblyScript offer a simple interface for interacting with your smart contract methods.
+The generated callers for TypeScript and AssemblyScript provide a simple interface for interacting with your smart contract methods.

-This is demonstrated through the example of a simple smart contract having only one function:
+Let's consider an example with a simple smart contract containing only one function:

 ```protobuf
 syntax = "proto3";